Indonesia–United States relations

-Indonesia and the United States established diplomatic relations in 1949.
+Indonesia and the United States established diplomatic relations on 28 December 1949.
 Relations are generally strong and close.
 Both are republics and recognize the strategic importance of their counterpart.

 The Indonesian people have generally viewed the U.S. fairly positively, with 61% of Indonesians viewing the U.S. favorably in 2002, declining slightly down to 54% in 2011, increasing to 59% in 2014, and increasing further to 62% in 2015 (compared to only 26% who had an unfavorable view).
 Indonesian views of the U.S. declined significantly during the Trump administration, with 43% of Indonesians viewing the U.S. positively in 2018 (a near 20 point drop from the end of Barack Obama's term) compared to 42% who viewed the U.S. negatively.

-According to the 2012 U.S. Global Leadership Report, 23% of Indonesians approve of U.S. leadership, with 31% disapproving and 46% expressing uncertainty.
+In 2026, the U.S. and Indonesia agreed to deepen their defense ties.